espinr/quick-app-quick-start/README.md

 ### Install the Quick App Debugger

 The Quick App Debugger is an Android application you can use as quick app debugger.
-It will enables the following functions:
+It enables the following functions:

 - Installation based on QR code scanning: configure the testing HTTP server address, download the quick app (rpk package), and launch the platform to run the rpk package;
 - Local installation: select the rpk package in the device file system, and launch the platform to run the rpk package;